 This is the third part of a four part series about the rather unusual and entertaining Santome Village (Santome Community) in Miyoshi Town, Saitama.
-In this segment, I introduce the Kunogi no Mori Environmental School and what Ishizaka has called an “Amusement House” in English, but it translates more accurately as a storyteller museum.
-The latter is covered by the general admission fee of 500 yen for an adult (children free) into the Santome Village.
+It is also referred to as Konjaku Mura.
+In this segment, I introduce the Kunugi no Mori Environmental School and what Ishizaka has called an “Amusement House” in English.
+But it translates more easily as a storyteller or storytelling museum.
+The museum is covered by the general admission fee of 500 yen for an adult (children free) into the Santome Village / Konjaku Mura.

 Santome have a couple of English maps with this feature listed as an Amusement House which doesn’t do much to describe this place.
 In Japanese it is called a Kataribe Kan.
 Kan, although not literally as a stand alone character, means museum.
 And ultimately that is what the Kataribe kan is: an old house turned into a museum displaying household and farm goods from previous eras… as well as taxidermied animals (eek!) and a foot spa!